Senica: Industry

 A significant silk-producing company is based in Senica.
-The company was established in 1954 under the name ″Slovenský hodváb".
+The company was established in 1954 under the name "Slovenský hodváb".
 In 2005 the production of viscose rayon was halted.
-After the merger of Slovenský hodváb and Kord to the new company Slovkor, it continued only with the production of Synthetic fiber for technical purposes.
-In February 2014 the factory chimney, which dominated the city more than half century and was visible from long distance, was demolished.
+After the merger of Slovenský hodváb and Kord into the new company Slovkor, it continued only with the production of Synthetic fiber for technical purposes.
+In February 2014, the factory chimney, which dominated the city for more than half a century and was visible from a long distance, was demolished.

-OMS lighting, one of the biggest luminaire companies in East-Central Europe, is also based in Senica.
+OMS lighting, one of the biggest luminaire companies in Eastern and Central Europe, is also based in Senica.
 With around 1000 employees and exporting 98% of its production to more than 100 countries, the company is a referent in the economy of Senica.

 Sport

 Senica is one of the locations where Slovak Bandy Association has organised rink bandy sessions.
 The club is called Športový klub Rytieri Bandy Senica and was founded in 2018.